Bertrand Goldschmidt: Biography

 Bertrand Goldschmidt was born in Paris on 2 November 1912 to a French mother and a Belgian father of Jewish origin.

-He entered the Paris school of Industrial Physics and Chemistry in 1932 and was recruited to the Radium Institute in 1933 by Marie Curie.
-He obtained his doctorate in 1940.
+He entered the Paris School of Industrial Physics and Chemistry in 1932 and was recruited to the Radium Institute in 1933 by Marie Curie.
+He obtained his doctorate in 1939.

-During World War II, he served in a military laboratory in Poitiers and was taken prisoner by the invading Germans.
+During the Battle of France, Goldschmidt served in a military laboratory in Poitiers and was taken prisoner by the invading Germans.
 They later released him and he moved into the unoccupied zone.
-He taught for a short time in Montpellier, until the post-surrender Vichy French government changed the status of Jews under pressure from the Germans.
-He then emigrated to the United States and arrived in New York in May 1941, where he joined the Free French Forces.
+He taught for a short time in Montpellier, until the post-surrender Vichy government changed the status of Jews under pressure from the Germans.
+He then emigrated to the United States and arrived in New York City in May 1941, where he joined the Free French Forces.

 Enrico Fermi later asked Goldschmidt to join him at Columbia University as one of the group of scientists working on the project which would later initiate the world's first man-made self-sustaining nuclear chain reaction in the Chicago Pile-1 experimental reactor.
 Despite the decision of the U.S. government to refuse the participation of French scientists, Goldschmidt was permitted to join the group in July 1942.
 He would be the only French citizen to participate in the Manhattan Project on U.S. soil.
 He worked in the group of Glenn Seaborg, on the development of the PUREX process for separation of plutonium and uranium and was involved in the extraction of the first gram of plutonium produced in Chicago Pile-1.